 Place a few candy canes at a time into your blender or food processor and crush them into very small pieces or a fine dust.

-You can then use candy cane toppings for:
+You can then use candy cane toppings for so many different treats!

 - Ice cream